bric3/bric3.github.io/_posts/2019-09-13-watchservice-and-bind-mount.md

 /etc/ CLOSE_WRITE,CLOSE somefile
 ```

-OK we got the wanted events, if we run our Java `WatchFile` program it is
+OK, we've got `ld.so.cache` events plus the wanted events.
+If we run our
-notified by the file change.
+Java `WatchFile` program it is notified by the file change, as expected.

 ```
 ############ terminal A ##############|############ terminal B ###########